donaldRwilliams/GGMncv/README.md

 <div id="ref-lv2009unified">

-Lv, Jinchi, Yingying Fan, and others.
+Lv, Jinchi, and Yingying Fan.
 2009.
 “A Unified Approach to Model Selection and Sparse Recovery Using Regularized Least Squares.” *The Annals of Statistics* 37 (6A): 3498–3528.